GWASpoly Version 2

 GWAS relies on linkage disequilibrium (LD) between markers and QTL for detection.
 Even for markers near a QTL, differences in allele frequency at the two loci reduce LD, which is one reason GWAS p-values are not a simple proxy for marker-QTL distance (in contrast to linkage mapping).
 It follows that markers with low-allele frequency are primarily useful for detecting QTL with similar frequency, but the power to detect rare variants is low.

 As a result, it is prudent to remove markers below a frequency threshold using the function set.params.
 Although it is common to do this based on minor allele frequency, a more appropriate metric for heterozygous panels (especially when dominance models are used) is maximum genotype frequency.
 This threshold can be set using set.params, which is also used to specify a fixed effect for “env” of type “factor” (the other option for fixed effects is “numeric”).
 Based on power calculations, I recommend using 1 - 5/N for the maximum geno.freq.
-Markers below this threshold have too low power and unnecessarily increase the detection threshold for multiple testing.
+Markers above this threshold have too low power and unnecessarily increase the detection threshold for multiple testing.

 N <- 957 #Population size